-Have you ever wanted to make your own silver wire jewellery but hit a bit of a wall with the annealing process?
-Have a read of our go-to annealing guide and find out where to start.
+Have you ever wanted to make your own silver wire jewellery but are struggling with the annealing process?
+Don’t worry, we’re here to help.
+We’ve created an annealing wire guide to help you understand how to anneal metal and how to begin.

 What is annealing?

-Annealing is the process of heating a metal to a specific temperature before it’s worked on.
-Through this process of annealing, the precious meal is softened and made pliable.
+You may be wondering what is annealing and what does it do to metal?
+Annealing metal is the process of heating the substance to a specific temperature before it’s worked on.
+Through this annealing process, the precious meal is softened and made pliable.
 This will allow you to shape the metal into the jewellery piece you want.
 You might need to repeat the annealing process in case your metal work hardens.

 It is not possible to predict the exact moment a metal needs annealing, and you will only learn the difference between a soft and hard state through practice.
 There are, however, a few basic tips that can help you.